mikaelhaji/mikaelhaji/README.md

 ### **What I Am Up To:**

-- 👨🏻‍💻 I’m currently working on building a **Functional Ultrasound Imaging** Modality with the Potential to Make BCIs Go Mainstream
+_Developing state-of-the-art ASICs to power the next generation of neurotechnology._

+- 👨🏻‍💻 Learning **ASIC design + Fundamental Electrical Engineering**
-- 🧙‍♂️ Working Towards Becoming a ***BCI Wizard*** w/ a Full Depth of Knowledge in the Field (Neuroscience, Signal Processing, Classification)
+- 🧙‍♂️ Working Towards Becoming a ***BCI Wizard*** by Building Low-Grade + Low-Cost ICs and Hardware Projects
-- 🚀 Working out Logistics of a [YouTube Channel](https://www.youtube.com/channel/UCfCHfzCBG0oU8Dl8uZ4Ug3A) ***Documenting my Lifelong Journey*** in the Neurotech Field
+- 🚀 Analyzing the status quo of **ASICs in Neurotech**
 - 📫 How to reach me: mikaelhaji@gmail.com;
 - 📝 [Major Events This Year](https://mikaelhaji.com/major-events).
 - 🤖 [Brain Computer Interface Projects](https://mikaelhaji.com/projects).